 I try, wherever possible, to avoid Julia Hartley-Brewer.
 Dubbed the Waitrose Katie Hopkins by Stevie Chick, she – like Andrew Pierce – arouses in me a disgust and loathing that is nothing less than pathological.

 I recall watching her on Sky News, discussing Trump and Jerusalem last December.
 The woman’s grasp of the complexities, her insight into the motivations of the key players and her understanding of the historical processes didn’t even rise to the status of non-existent.

 A vacuous posho with the requisite fake expression of concern, she couldn’t disguise the gaping chasm where empathy should live.
-If a genuinely perceptive thought ever found its way into the limitless abyss between her ears, it’d die of fucking loneliness.
+If a genuinely perceptive thought ever found its way into the limitless abyss between her ears, it’d die of loneliness.

 Then there was the time she compared the liberal left’s Milky Bar Kid, Owen Jones, to Islamic State.